-Jvette Collins is the Administrative Assistant for the Labette County Sheriff’s Department.
+Jvette Baker is the Administrative Assistant for the Labette County Sheriff’s Department.
 She is responsible for answering and forwarding administrative calls, greeting visitors, maintenance of personnel records and files, scheduling and processing of sheriff sales, departmental payroll, accounts payable, receipt and tracking of civil process and other duties as they arise.

 Civil Process – What’s that?